 It’s almost alchemy.
-Monika Knutsson transforms precious antique lace into featherweight gold and silver jewelry with a 21st century vibe.
+Monika Knutsson transforms antique lace into featherweight gold and silver jewelry with a 21st century vibe.

 By Linda Dyett

 Silvered and gilded: Monika Knutsson with, left, antiqued sterling silver cuff, its lace ’30s Calais; and right, 24k yellow gold, sterling silver and oxidized silver cuff containing a white pearl, its lace ’60s circular Guipure. . . . . . . . . . . . .

 Just about anyone around in 1958 will recall the Big Bopper’s raucous rendition of Chantilly Lace.
 Imagine!
 All that hullabaloo surrounding a species of 17th century bobbin lace from a sleepy provincial town in France.
 But as the Big Bopper informs us, it’s got a come-hither, peek-a-boo seductiveness too.

 These seemingly contradictory qualities of lace come together and acquire a 21st century vitality in an ingeniously crafted species of jewelry I recently discovered: Real antique lace that’s cut, shaped and repeatedly immersed in pools of liquified gold and silver—only to emerge transformed, in an alchemy-like process, into solid but featherweight gold or silver that sidesteps traditional hammering, welding and chasing, yet produces filigree-like results with intricacies so tiny that even miniscule stitches and micro-millimeter curves show up.
 The jewelry made from this liquid metal may be nostalgic, but it also has a timely aplomb, an audacity, a chutzpah that makes it a perfect accessory for the emerging cadre of contemporary take-no-prisoners power women of all ages.